shrinidhihegde3/Food-Harbor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.

+## Install Node Modules

+Run `npm i` to install necessary dependencies for the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.